ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.comfoair/README.md

 ## Changelog

+### 0.3.1

+-   new connection mode: parelell in constant PC-Logmode.

 ### 0.3.0

--   new connection modes, i.e. 'listening only'-
+-   new connection modes, i.e. 'listening only', selftest-function and setting filter-timer added.

 ### 0.2.1